sassihamdi-CD/alx-system_engineering-devops/0x00-shell_basics/README.md

  #!/bin/bash
- ## script that prints the absolute path name of the current working directory.
+ ## script that prints the absolute path name of the current working directory